Fol0rn/NanoFabric/About NanoFabric.md

 # NanoFabric
-## NanoFabric is for performance for your **PC** to feel smoother and faster, This Place is about License of NanoFabric and things about NanoFabric!
+**NanoFabric is for performance for your **PC** to feel smoother and faster, This Place is about License of NanoFabric, Recommendations and things about NanoFabric!**